Psychology/Neuroscience Experiments

 Coding method

 Just for comparison, here is some compact Psychtoolbox code that would run the same experiment, with the same timing precision and error handling.
-The difference with/without PsychBench is already noticeable here but it balloons up for more realistic experiments.
+The difference with/without PsychBench is noticeable here but it balloons up for more realistic experiments.

 Core features